Altinity/clickhouse-operator/docs/chi_update_clickhouse_version.md

 Connecting to localhost:9000.
 Connected to ClickHouse server version 19.1.10 revision 54413.
 ```
+All is fine, all Pods are running `19.1.10`

+We'll make Version Update in two steps:
+ 1. Update one ClickHouse instance (one Pod)
+ 1. Update all the rest ClickHouse instances (all the rest Pods)

 ## Update one ClickHouse instance

 Now let's update version of only one instance of ClickHouse.
 Let it be the last one.
-We can do by explicitly specifying `deployment` with different ClickHouse version.
+We can do by explicitly specifying `deployment` with different ClickHouse version:
 ```yaml
                   deployment:
                     podTemplate: clickhouse:19.3.7
 ```
+Manifest file with one ClickHouse instance update is [08-clickhouse-version-update-02-apply-update-one.yaml](./examples/08-clickhouse-version-update-02-apply-update-one.yaml):
 ```bash
 kubectl -n dev apply -f 08-clickhouse-version-update-02-apply-update-one.yaml
 ```
-And let's check what ClickHouse versions are running.
-We expect the last one to be `19.3.7`
+And let's check what ClickHouse versions are running over the whole cluster.
+We expect the last instance to run specific version `19.3.7`.
+Check the first Pod:
 ```bash
 kubectl -n dev exec -it chi-06791a-28a0-0-0-0 -- clickhouse-client
 ```